 At the same time and for transparent activities in Europe has been incorporated the local Bulgarian Branch of the Foundation with its physical address at 28-30 Bacho Kiro, District Oboritshe, Sofia, Bulgaria as the Bulgarian juridical entity in accordance with Bulgarian law (UIK/PIK 205857223).

 WHAT IS A FOUNDATION JOB?

-Most foundation tasks are focused on funding making.
+Most foundation tasks are focused on funding makes.
 Grant managers, financial consultants and global and regional administrators appointed by the Foundation Council are the most popular types of nonprofit foundation jobs.
 They read funding proposal and make recommendations to the Foundation Council of the foundation to decide who should get funding and who should not.
-Some foundations might only have one employee, who serves as liaison between the Foundation Council (who make direct funding decisions) and the organizations requesting funding.
+Some foundations might only have one employee, who serves as the liaison between the Foundation Council (who make direct funding decisions) and the organizations requesting funding.

-Program Officers are considered the upper management of foundations, and generally work with one specific group or “portfolio” of grant recipients, each of which has a similar organization type or goal.
+Program Officers are considered the upper management of foundations and generally work with one specific group or “portfolio” of grant recipients, each of which has a similar organization type or goal.
 In many cases, program officers are truly the people making the funding decisions.

 If you are interested in philanthropy, and the ways in which nonprofits make money to do their programming, a nonprofit job with a foundation might be for you.

 Lines of business registered by the Ministry of Justice of Bulgaria - Registry Agency:

 Organizing national and international conferences, seminars and events.

 Establishing contacts and interactions with other national and international non-profit legal entities with related activities.